MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 - Condition: **All devices (Windows, Linux, MacOS, Windows, Android)**
 - Targeted resource: **All cloud apps**
-- Grant control: **Authentication strength – require passkey in Authenticator**
+- Grant control: **Authentication strength – Require passkey in Authenticator**

 The policy creates a loop for the user because the authentication strength requires Authenticator, and the targeted resource is **All cloud apps**, which includes Authenticator.
 As a result, when a user tries to add a passkey in Authenticator, they are directed to [Security info](https://mysignins.microsoft.com/security-info) for passkey registration.
 But they only can add **Passkey in Microsoft Authenticator** as a registration option because of the authentication strength requirement.